yanenok/nand2tetris/01/README.md

 ## Objective

-Build all the logic gates described in Chapter 1 (see list below), yielding a basic chip-set.
+Build all the logic gates described in Chapter 1, yielding a basic chip-set.
 The only building blocks that you can use in this project are primitive Nand gates and the composite gates that you will gradually build on top of them.